Unexpected fault activation due to underground gas storage in produced reservoirs. Part I: Mathematical model and mechanisms: Discussion and conclusions

+\pt{ This two-part study examines the hazards of fault reactivation during underground gas storage (UGS) operations, particularly in the faulted Rotliegend formation in the Netherlands.
+While seismic events due to pressure increases are well-documented, some ``unexpected'' events occur even when the pressure remains within previously experienced ranges.
+These events have significant social and economic implications and highlight the need for more reliable predictive tools.}

-The overall work is split into two parts.
-This paper deals with Part I, which concerns the development, implementation and test of the mathematical and numerical model used for computational simulations.
-A one-way coupled strategy is adopted to deal with the poro-mechanical interaction.
-First, the set of governing relationships for frictional contact mechanics are introduced, then the weak variational formulation is derived and discretized.
-We use Lagrange multipliers to prescribe the normal and frictional constraints on faults, a mixed-dimensional approach, and a mixed finite element discretization with displacement in the 3D porous body and traction on the fault surfaces are the main unknowns.
-In order to be consistent with classical finite volume discretizations for the multiphase flow, we focus on low-order hexehedral elements for the 3D continuum and a piecewise constant representation of the traction on the contact surfaces, thus requiring a proper stabilization to ensure the regularity of the resulting generalized saddle-point problem.
-An active-set algorithm and an exact Newton method are implemented for the solution of the overall non-linear problem, while ad hoc preconditioning strategies are used to allow for and accelerate the convergence of the inner linear Krylov solver.
-A discussion on the slip-weakening constitutive law for fault frictional behavior is also provided.
-Finally, the model is applied to two realistic scenarios, carried out on a conceptual model built from an idealization of real UGS fields located in the formation of interest.
-Modeling simulations allow to identify the main mechanisms potentially inducing a fault reactivation during UGS activities, even in ``unexpected'' situations where the current stress state appears to be less demanding than what the porous medium had already experienced in the past.
-The use of a slip-weakening rheological model for the frictional behavior can increase the chance of producing a fault reactivation during CGI and UGS activities.
+\pt{In this Part I, a computational model has been implemented to simulate the mechanics of faulted porous rocks.
+We use Lagrange multipliers to impose the normal and frictional constraints on faults, along with a mixed-dimensional approach and a mixed finite element discretization, where the main unknowns are displacement in the 3D porous body and traction on the fault surfaces.
+To maintain consistency with classical finite volume discretizations for multiphase flow, we employ low-order hexahedral elements for the 3D continuum and a piecewise constant representation of the traction on the contact surfaces.
+This approach requires proper stabilization to ensure the regularity of the resulting generalized saddle-point problem.
+An active-set algorithm and an exact Newton method are implemented to solve the overall nonlinear problem, with ad hoc preconditioning strategies used to facilitate and accelerate the convergence of the inner linear Krylov solver.
+A discussion of the slip-weakening constitutive law for fault frictional behavior is also included.
+The model is applied to two realistic scenarios based on a conceptual model derived from an idealization of real UGS fields in the formation of interest.
+The modeling simulations help identify the key mechanisms that could trigger fault reactivation during UGS activities, even in ``unexpected'' situations where the current stress state seems less demanding than what the porous medium has previously experienced.
+Using a slip-weakening rheological model for frictional behavior increases the likelihood of fault reactivation during CGI and UGS activities.}